my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 å unngå / redusere utslipp →  to avoid/ reduce emissions

-Vi kan <span class="env-green">forbrede miljøet ved å</span> ... → We can improve the environment by ...
+Vi kan <span style='color:#00CC66'>forbrede miljøet ved å</span> ... → We can improve the environment by ...

 Vi må passer på naturen vår → we must take care of our nature